Kamleshpawar2704/CodeAlpha_Disease-Prediction-from-Medical-Data/README.md

-##❤️ Heart Disease Prediction using Machine Learning
+# ❤️ Heart Disease Prediction using Machine Learning

 This project uses machine learning models to predict the presence of heart disease based on various patient health attributes.
 The solution is developed and executed entirely on Google Colab.

 📁 Dataset
-- Source: heart (2).csv
+- Source: heart .csv

 - Attributes: